What is a high-cost cap?

 Figure 1.
 Reinforcement charge vs MW for a £1m reinforcement scheme

-You can see that the absolute reinforcement charge is lowest for a 5MW scheme, and the £/MW is lowest for all schemes >=5MW.
+You can see that the absolute reinforcement charge in the graph above (which is a combination of the CAF charge of the cap plus the total charge above the cap) is lowest for a 5MW scheme, and the £/MW is lowest for all schemes >=5MW.
 And this shows one of the implications of the high-cost cap, which is that it encourages larger connections, and can make smaller connections unviable.
 The logic behind this is that a larger connection will naturally pay a higher contribution towards the reinforcement through the CAF.
 For example, the 20MW scheme above is contributing 80% of the total reinforcement cost.

 Limits to reinforcement capacity